All You Need To Know About Cleaning With Castile Soap

 Castile soap is easy to find.
 Find bottles in most health food stores, or buy online.
 Check out my guide on where to buy liquid castile soap for a quick run-down on all the best places.

 Don’t have time to click?
-You can buy branded Dr Bronner’s liquid castile soap at Big Green Smile in a variety of sizes and scents.
-These range from 60 ml if you just want to try it out, all the way through to 3.8 L bottles.
+You can buy branded Dr. Bronner’s liquid soap at Big Green Smile in a variety of sizes and scents.
+These range from 60 ml if you just want to try it out, all the way through to big 3.8 L bottles – it’s the biggest selection I’ve found.

 If you would prefer unbranded and unscented soap, then try Etsy’s selection.
 Here you will find unbranded and unscented soap at a lower price point.
 If you are using it for making your own cleaning products, then you can add your own scent with essential oils.

-For solid soap bars, you might be able to pick these up in health food stores or some larger supermarkets.
-Online, try Sephora UK, which has a large selection.
+For solid soap bars, you may be able to pick these up in health food stores or some larger supermarkets.
+Online, Big Green Smile has a large selection of solid bars.

 Got any more questions that I haven’t answered here?
-Leave me a comment or drop me an email and I will aim to update this post with your question and answer.
+Leave me a comment below and I will try my best to answer it.

-Looking for more green cleaning inspiration?
+And looking for more green cleaning inspiration?
 Check out my ultimate guide to making your own natural cleaning products.
+I’ve got tons of recipes and helpful guides to help get you started.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.